trueadm/ripple/README.md

 }
 ```

-#### TrackedObject
+#### Reactive Object

 `TrackedObject` class extends the standard JS `Object` class, and supports all of its methods and properties.
 Import it from the `'ripple'` namespace or use the provided syntactic sugar for a quick creation via the curly brace notation. `TrackedObject` fully supports shallow reactivity and any property on the root level is reactive.
 You can even reference non-existent properties and once added the original reference reacts to the change.
 You do NOT need to use the unboxing `@` with the properties of the `TrackedObject`.

 ```jsx
 import { TrackedObject } from 'ripple';